-- U.S. Department of Justice (DOJ): With a team of former prosecutors, our White Collar Defense and Government Investigations Practice handles the full range of civil and criminal investigations, including matters involving the False Claims Act (FCA) and Foreign Corrupt Practices Act.
+- Department of Justice (DOJ): With a team of former prosecutors, our White Collar Defense and Government Investigations Practice handles the full range of civil and criminal investigations, including matters involving the False Claims Act (FCA) and Foreign Corrupt Practices Act (FCPA).
 In FCA investigations, we have convinced the DOJ to decline to intervene and persuaded qui tam relators to drop cases without a settlement.
 When one high-stakes FCA case proceeded to court, we won a motion to transfer to the client’s home jurisdiction and multiple sanctions awards for discovery violations by the DOJ, ultimately forcing the government to settle its case for about 2% of its original claim.
 Please visit our White Collar Defense and Government Investigations Practice page to learn more.

 - National security agencies: We have regularly assisted clients in responding to inquiries and investigations related to national security issues arising under, for example, Network Security Agreements and Team Telecom reviews.
 We also have helped companies handle reviews and investigations related to facility security clearances.
-Please visit our CFIUS and National Security Practice page to learn more.
+Please visit our National Security Practice page to learn more.

-- Congress: Our lawyers have worked for some of the principal investigatory committees of the House and Senate, and have handled a number of high-profile congressional investigations.
+- Congress: Our lawyers have worked for some of the principal investigatory committees of the House and Senate and handled a number of high-profile congressional investigations.
 We regularly help clients interact with Congress as they manage parallel investigations by regulatory agencies.
 In one recent matter, we represented the lead software developer in an investigation of the failures of healthcare.gov.
 We worked with Committee staff to minimize the number of testimony obligations, reduced the scope of document requests, and ultimately turned the attention of the Committee away from the client and onto the government agency managing the contract.
 Please visit our Congressional Investigations and Oversight Practice page to learn more.

 - Communications Enforcement & Compliance